Course Details

 Career prospects

-The career opportunities upon completion of the BA (Hons) Inclusive Education are broad and diverse.
+The career opportunities upon completion of this degree are broad and diverse.

 The course itself will prepare you to work with children with Special Educational Needs and Disabilities (SENDs) in a variety of settings.